Enforcing stationarity through the prior in vector autoregressions: Application

-\end{enumerate} For the Minnesota and semi-conjugate priors, we attempted to approximately match the marginal prior means and variances of the individual elements of $\matr{\Phi}$ to those induced by the exchangeable stationary prior; the complete prior specifications are provided in the Supplementary Materials.
+Even when inference is constrained to the stationary region, without appropriate borrowing of strength between parameters, posterior predictive distributions can still be overly diffuse, especially when $m$ is large.
+We therefore demonstrate the useful regularization effect that our exchangeable prior can provide by considering two further analyses where stationarity is guaranteed, but where there is no shrinkage towards a sensible parametric structure.
+In particular, we consider: (iv) the modified reparameterization of \citet{RML19}, and its associated vague prior, described in Section~\ref{subsubsec:rml}; (v) a frequentist, maximum likelihood analysis using the partial autocorrelation reparameterization of \citet{AK86} that is based on Cholesky factors rather than symmetric matrix-square-roots.

-To fit the model under the exchangeable stationary prior and the semi-conjugate prior we used HMC implemented by Stan.
-The Stan programmes are given in the Supplementary Materials.
-For all three data sets and both priors, we used the \texttt{rstan} interface to the Stan software to run four HMC chains, initialised at different starting points, for 2000 iterations, half of which were discarded as burn-in.
-The usual graphical and numerical diagnostics gave no evidence of any lack of convergence and the effective sample size was at least 1196 for every parameter.
+To fit the model under the exchangeable, stationary prior, the semi-conjugate prior and the vague, stationary prior we used HMC implemented by Stan.
+For all three data sets and all three priors, we used the \texttt{rstan} interface to the Stan software to run four chains, initialized at different starting points, for 2000 iterations, half of which were discarded as burn-in.
+The usual graphical and numerical diagnostics gave no evidence of any lack of convergence and, after pooling the chains, the effective sample size was at least 1262 for every parameter.
 The Minnesota prior is conjugate and so the posterior distribution can be computed analytically; see, for example, Chapter 2 of \citet{KK09} for its closed form.
 We generated 4000 independent draws from this distribution to allow calculation of the sample-based statistics described below.
-For the analyses under the two unconstrained priors, the time series could not be initialised at the stationary distribution, and so we simply conditioned on the first $p=4$ observations in the time series or, equivalently, assigned them a uniform likelihood.

-In order to compare the forecasting performance of the three model-prior combinations, we used a number of proper scoring rules \citep[][]{GR07}, based on the posterior predictive distribution of the held-back data points.
-Proper scoring rules compare a forecast cumulative distribution function $F$ (or density function $f$) with the observation $y$ that arises, assigning a numerical score $S(F, y)$.
-Competing forecast distributions can then be ranked on the basis of their assigned scores.
-We assessed forecasting performance for the three variables of interest, individually, using the continuous rank probability scores (CRPS) which, for variable $j \in \{1, 2, 3\}$ at time $t=n+1,\ldots,n+40$, is

-Here $\mathbb{I}(x)$ denotes the indicator function, which is equal to 1 if $x$ is true and 0 otherwise, and $Y_{t,j}, Y_{t,j}'$ are independent and identically distributed random variables with distribution function $F_{t,j}$.
-Similarly, we considered the logarithmic score (logS) given by
+Model-fitting by maximum likelihood was also carried out using Stan which implements numerical maximization of the log-likelihood function by the quasi-Newton algorithm L-BFGS.
+We note that when $m=20$ the algorithm repeatedly failed to converge when initialized randomly and convergence was only achieved after initializing at the posterior mean deduced from the analysis under the exchangeable, stationary prior.
+The four Stan programs are given in the Supplementary Materials.